richard-shi/BarcodeScanner/README.md

 Barcode values can be copied to clipboard, and opened in Safari if the value is a valid URL

 # New in v1.1
-* Added Compatability for Data Matrix, Interleaved 2 of 5 and ITF14 codes
+* Added Compatibility for Data Matrix, Interleaved 2 of 5 and ITF14 codes
 * Barcode Scanner now displays the type of barcode
 * Several bug fixes